Madera County Probate — What Heirs Need to Know

 Madera County local rules and procedures

-Petition must accompany notice (Rule 7.1.1).
-Madera County requires that a copy of the petition be served with each notice of hearing when served on a person requesting special notice, or when the petition involves a testamentary trustee's accounting.
-Where the fiduciary requests fees or commissions beyond statutory amounts under Probate Code sections 10800 et seq., the notice and petition must be served on all interested parties — a broader service requirement than some neighboring counties impose.
+Petition must accompany every notice of hearing (Rule 7.1.1).
+Madera County requires that a copy of the petition be served with each notice of hearing on any person requesting special notice, or when the petition involves a testamentary trustee's accounting.
+Where the fiduciary requests fees or commissions beyond statutory amounts under Probate Code sections 10800 et seq., the notice and petition must be served on all interested parties — not just those requesting special notice.
+The proof of service must confirm service of both documents.
+This broader service requirement catches practitioners from neighboring counties off guard.

 Papers due four court days before hearing (Rule 7.1.7).
 All papers relating to a probate hearing, including the proposed order, must be filed or lodged with the Clerk at least four court days before the hearing date.
 Missing this deadline can result in a continuance, adding weeks to an already lengthy process.
-Note that petitions for temporary guardianship are exempt from this deadline under Local Rule 7.1.10.
+Note that petitions for temporary guardianship are specifically exempt from this deadline under Local Rule 7.1.10, which has its own timeline requiring filing by 10:00 a.m. with hearing no sooner than the second court day after filing.

-Uncontested matters submitted without appearance (Rule 7.1.8).
-Most verified probate petitions in Madera County are deemed submitted without an appearance by counsel, except for petitions confirming sale of real property, personal property over $100, and all petitions for appointment of a guardian or conservator.
-This streamlined approach helps keep routine matters moving efficiently through the court calendar.
+Uncontested matters submitted without appearance — low personal-property threshold (Rule 7.1.8).
+Most verified probate petitions in Madera County are deemed submitted without an appearance by counsel, except for petitions confirming sale of real property, sale of personal property over $100 (notably lower than Humboldt County's $1,000 threshold), and all petitions for appointment of a guardian or conservator.
+For matters submitted without appearance, an original and one copy of the proposed order must be delivered to the Clerk at least two court days before the hearing.
+Before denying any petition under this rule, the court will continue it one week to allow the petitioner to appear.

 Madera County probate timeline